ehrpg/qstar/docs/character.md

 * enable certain action, e.g. carrying heavy stuff requires a minimal strength value.

-Every character has 12 points to spend between the four primary stats upon creation.
-Each primary stat has the initial value of 0.
-Points can only be added, not subtracted from the ability.
-Abilities can never be higher than 5.

-Any ability score at 5 means that the character is almost superhuman in that ability.
-An ability score at 0 means that the character is somehow impaired, and an ability score at -5 means that the character is dead.
+Primary stats reach from -5 to 5.
+Any primary stats score at 5 means that the character is almost superhuman in that primary stats.
+An primary stats score at 0 means that the character is somehow impaired, and an primary stats score at -5 means that the character is dead.

 Good or bad primary stats also add bonuses or impose penalties on skill checks corresponding to the primary stat.